Maximum duration: Three years

 Contact: Shereen Sabbah and Julie Marsden at email@example.com

-Foundation fellowships are our first postdoctoral awards for basic scientists and non-medical PhD students (including nurse and allied health professionals, and veterinary surgeons).
-The awards aim to retain the best postdoctoral researchers in areas of research relevant to arthritis and musculoskeletal diseases and provide an opportunity for fellows to develop independent research ideas at an early stage in their career.
+Foundation fellowships aim to retain the best postdoctoral researchers in areas of research relevant to arthritis and musculoskeletal diseases and provide an opportunity for fellows to develop independent research ideas at an early stage in their career.

 Who can apply for foundation fellowships?

-Foundation fellowships are open to basic science and non-medical PhD students in the final year of PhD training, or within one year of completing their PhD at the time of application.
+Foundation fellowships are open to basic science and other non-medical (including nurse and allied health professionals and veterinary surgeons) PhD students in the final year of PhD training, or within one year of completing their PhD at the time of application.
 These fellowships can't be taken up until the PhD has been awarded.